 Tribunal Studies Practicum

 The Practicum is based on case studies and is a five-day residential experience.
 The student will participate with five to ten other students (when enrollment exists) or the student will engage one-on-one with a Tribunal Studies faculty person in a tutorial format for the five days.
-The venue is in Chicago and recommendations for accommodations are provided.
 There is no fee for this Practicum but the student is responsible for room and board costs.
 Hosted by Tribunal Studies faculty, the dates are arranged for the convenience of both students and faculty.

 In instances where the doctoral thesis topic requires competency in one or more languages (e.g., Latin) as determined by the Thesis Supervisor, the student must produce either a transcript of two academic semesters of language courses or some other means of demonstrated competency to the satisfaction of the Thesis Supervisor and the Office of Academic Affairs.